chimera-linux/cports/.github/pull_request_template.md

 The following must be true for all changes:

 - [ ] I have read [CONTRIBUTING.md](https://github.com/chimera-linux/cports/blob/master/CONTRIBUTING.md)
+- [ ] I acknowledge that overtly not following the above or the below will result in my pull request getting closed

 The following must be true for template/package changes: